cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 .. _project-search:

 2. Search and Retrieve
 ----------------------

-The search capability of CAP can help users find both archived and on-going analyses they have access to that contain the information specified in the search.
+The search capability of CAP can help users find both preserved and on-going analyses they have access to in CERN Analysis Preservation.

 Search capability
 ~~~~~~~~~~~~~~~~~

 Using the search bar at the top of the page or the dedicated search page that comes with it, users can search through their own and all shared analyses within their collaboration, past or on-going.
-Based on feedback by collaboration physicists filters will be created to enable search for specific content.
+Filters (=facets) will help you selecting the relevant content.
+All analysis metadata are indexed, which means users can find analyses with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation to name a few examples.
+Information that is not explicitly added to the schema and instead stored in an uploaded file are not indexed for search right now.

 .. note::
 	You have suggestions on what is needed to make the search more useful to you?
 Please :doc:`let us know <../community/support>`!

-Additionally, users can easily keep track of and find analyses they created and those that are shared with them through the navigation sidebar or the personal dashboard on their home page.

-All analysis metadata are indexed, which means users can find analyses with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation to name a few examples.
-Information that is not explicitly added to the schema and instead stored in an uploaded file are not indexed for search right now.

-..
-Facets/ filter
-.. ~~~~~~~~~~~~~~

 .. _project-collaborate: